Role Prompting: Why PERSONA Is More Than Just a Role

 }

 Role prompting is step one.
-PERSONA specification is the complete picture.
+A full PERSONA is the complete picture.
 And PERSONA is only one of six bands you need.
-Decompose your next prompt with the free tool at sincllm.com and see all six bands in action.
+Break down your next prompt with the free tool at sincllm.com and see all six bands in action.